pjenviri/covalent-dex-dashboard/README.md

 # Covalent - DEX Dashboard
-An analytics dashboard presents DEX information.
-You can see DEX's updated information, including liquidity, swap, other granular and historical data, etc.
+An analytics dashboard presents multi-DEX information.
+You can see updated information of each DEX, including liquidity, swap, other granular and historical data, etc. The supported DEXs are SushiSwap, QuickSwap, Pangolin, SpiritSwap, and SpookySwap.

 ## Dashboard URL
 [https://dex.coinhippo.io](https://dex.coinhippo.io)